dataquest-dev/dspace-import/README.md

 input/icon:
 aca.png  by.png  gplv2.png  mit.png    ...
 ```

-6.
+**Note:** `input/icon/` contains license icons (PNG files).
+Optional - folder doesn't need to exist, but missing icons will log errors (this is expected behavior).
-7. Create CLARIN-DSpace5.* databases (dspace, utilities) from dump.
+9. Create CLARIN-DSpace5.* databases (dspace, utilities) from dump.
 Run `scripts/start.local.dspace.db.bat` or use `scipts/init.dspacedb5.sh` directly with your database.

 ***
-9. update `project_settings.py`
+10. Update `project_settings.py`

 ***
-10. Make sure, your backend configuration (`dspace.cfg`) includes all handle prefixes from generated handle json in property `handle.additional.prefixes`,
+11. Make sure that handle prefixes are configured in the backend configuration (`dspace.cfg`):
+   - Set your main handle prefix in `handle.prefix`
+   - Add all other handle prefixes to `handle.additional.prefixes`
+   - **Note:** The main prefix should NOT be included in `handle.additional.prefixes`
+   - **Example:**
+     ```
+     handle.prefix = 123456789
-e.g.,`handle.additional.prefixes = 11858, 11234, 11372, 11346, 20.500.12801, 20.500.12800`
+     handle.additional.prefixes = 11858, 11234, 11372, 11346, 20.500.12801, 20.500.12800
+     ```

-11. Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.
+12. Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.

 ***
-11. Import
+13. Import
 - **NOTE:** database must be up to date (`dspace database migrate force` must be called in the `dspace/bin`)
 - **NOTE:** dspace server must be running
 - run command `cd ./src && python repo_import.py`